linked-db/linked-ql/README.md

 ## 🗄️ Clients & Dialects

 LinkedQL ships with clients for each major SQL dialect.<br>
-For PostgreSQL, MySQL, and MariaDB, it adapts seamlessly to each database through their respective native connectors.
+For PostgreSQL, MySQL, and MariaDB, it adapts seamlessly to each database through their respective native connector.

 <table style="width:100%">
 <tr>